andreshere00/Splitter_MR/README.md

 #### Reader

-The output object is `ReaderOutput`, a dictionary with the following structure:
+The output object is a `ReaderOutput` dataclass, with the following attributes:

 ```python
 text: Optional[str] = ""  # The extracted text